 It’s a skinny strand of beach, so you’ll definitely need to watch the tides to time your visit.

-Location: Take Interstate 5 to San Clemente.
+How to Get to Calafia Beach at San Clemente State Beach: Take Interstate 5 to San Clemente.
 If you are coming from the north, exit at Avenida Calafia (some maps show the spelling as Avenida “Califia” with an “i” – but all the signs say: “Calafia”), continue straight through the stop and park in the metered spaces at the end of the street.
 If you are coming from San Diego, you’ll have to exit at Christianitos and wind your way around to the left on Avenida del Presidente to the left on Avenida Calafia.
 MAP TO CALAFIA BEACH

 - I meet my friends from San Diego at this beach because it’s easy on/off the freeway and parking is a breeze for me with my annual pass.